-I noticed that you haven’t got Eats, Shoots & Leaves on your list of best grammar books.
+I noticed that you haven’t got Eats, Shoots & Leaves on this list, even though we’re covering punctuation as well as grammar more generally.
 Is that book looked down on by grammar gurus?

 We don’t have secret meetings in caves or anything, but I remember reading a scathing condemnation of that book.
 I had read the book previously and had a vague unease about it.
 Then I realised there were some things in it that I disagreed with and that it is actually not very helpful.
 I found it to be a little bit careless or inconsistent, or I just disagreed with some of her advice.
 So I can’t recommend it.
 I love the title.
 That’s where my admiration ends.

 Finally of the grammar books you’re recommending, shall we talk about The Copyeditor’s Handbook?
 Why is this on the list?

 I’ve saved the best for last.
 Let me give you a little background.
 The Copyeditor’s Handbook was originally intended as a companion piece to The Chicago Manual of Style.
 Are you familiar with Chicago?